heroiclabs/nakama-unity/example/README.txt

 --

 There are two examples with the Nakama Unity client.
-(1) DemoScene shows how two users can connect to a chat channel and exchange messages within one Unity app.
+(1) UserChat shows how two users can connect to a chat channel and exchange messages within one Unity app.
 (2) Matchmake shows how a user can add themselves to the matchmaker pool and connect with another user in a realtime multiplayer match.
 You should run a Unity app build and editor build to try it out as two users.

 Nakama server setup